sdemchenko/kyiv-table-tennis/schedule_en.md

   * December 29
 * 11:00 am.
 "Leader" (Sports School). 🏆 A 0-40 ranking tournament.
   * October 27: 0-45
 * 11:00 am.
-"Leader" (RC). 🏆 A kids tournament.
-Three difficulty levels (the difficult level is ranked, two others not).
+"Leader" (RC). 🏆 A kids' tournament.
+Three difficulty levels (the difficult level is a 0-100 ranking tournament, two others are non-ranking).
 * 11:00 am.
 "Start". 🏆 A tournament (beginners, amateurs).
 * 11:30 am.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.
   * October 27: a 0-40.0 men's ranking tournament